bytarch/Bank-Transfer-for-Paymenter/README.md

 ```

 3. **Build the Assets**

-Follow this link for build the assets of the extension
+Follow this link for build the assets of the extension:

 [https://paymenter.org/development/theme/assets](https://paymenter.org/development/theme/assets)

 4. **Activate the Extension**: